Evaluating Opsgenie Alternatives

 Source: PagerDuty

-PagerDuty is an alarm aggregation and dispatching service for support teams.
-With PagerDuty, teams are able to aggregate alerts from monitoring tools, cybersecurity solutions and cloud solutions on a single dashboard.
-They gain a single pane of glass view into all their incidents and have the ability to alert the right on-duty engineer when a high-priority incident is detected.
+PagerDuty is an alert aggregation and dispatching service for IT operations and support teams.
+With PagerDuty, teams can aggregate alerts from monitoring tools, cybersecurity solutions, and cloud platforms on a single dashboard.
+Teams get a single-pane-of-glass view into all their incidents and can automatically alert the right on-call engineer when a high-priority incident is detected — making PagerDuty a common starting point when evaluating opsgenie alternatives for incident response.

 PagerDuty Features